lsst-sssc/lsst-simulation/README.md

 Repository to collect feedback/issues for the simulates SolSys Products DB.

-# Release notes SSPDB version 0.1
+# Release notes SSPDB, June 2021

-The Solar System Products Data Base (SSPDB) contains a full density simulation of Solar System Object observations during year one of the Legacy Survey of Space and Time (LSST) to be conducted at the Vera C. Rubin Observatory.
+The Solar System Products Data Base (SSPDB) contains a full density simulation of Solar System Object observations for the full 10 years of the Vera C. Rubin Observatory's Legacy Survey of Space and Time (LSST).
 The aim of the SSPDB is to give the Solar System Science Collaboration (SSSC) a preview of what LSST data catalogs will look like.
-This first relase of the SSPDB is intended to serve as a testing ground during the LSST SSSC sprint 2020.
+This second relase of the SSPDB is intended to serve as a testing ground during the LSST SSSC sprint 2021.
 Future updates of the SSSPDB will add fidelity and include additional data in order to provide as complete a mock catalog of LSST Solar System observations as possible.

 ## DB Realization
 The SSPDB is currently realized as a MySQL database with three tables:

 * DIASource
+* SSSource
+* SSObject
 * MPCORB
-* noise

 The DIASource table contains information on individual observations of Solar System Objects (SSOs).
+The SSObject table contains physical characteristics (slopes and magnitudes) computed based on LSST observations.
 The MPCORB table contains orbit data for the SSO input populations.
-The noise table contains false detections for every exposure.
-False detections are composed of Difference Image Artifacts (FD) and CCD Noise (NS).
+This release does not include the noise table in the database, but noise can be obtained from files.

 Table schemata have been implemented according to the following templates: https://docs.google.com/spreadsheets/d/1E0rTlvuJC0CvpLNsuWLK0x70uhpZww4v6GB5QkiQr-Q